Legal Issues in Practice Transactions

 After this course attendees will be able to:

-• Determine when it is the right time to retain legal counsel
+- Understand when it is the right to retain legal counsel

-• Define terms such as "contingencies", "representations and warranties", "indemnifications" and a "closing"
+- Define terms such as "contingencies", "representations and warranties", "indemnifications" and a "closing", and understand how they affect a practice transition

-• Utilize the latest applicable law on non-competes and other restrictive covenants in both sale and associate agreements
+- Utilize the latest applicable law on non-competes and other restrictive covenants in both sale and associate agreements, and understand to what extent they are enforceable

 The Pierce & Mandell, P.C. grant has been applied to this course.

-The Massachusetts’s Dental Society is an ADA Corp Recognized Provider
+The Massachusetts Dental Society is an ADA CERP Recognized Provider

 ADA CERP is a service of the American Dental Association to assist dental professionals in identifying quality providers of continuing dental education.
 ADA CERP does not approve or endorse individual courses or instructors, nor does it imply acceptance of credit hours by boards of dentistry.
 Concerns or complaints about a CE provider may be directed to the provider or to the Commission for Continuing Education Provider Recognition at